Allan-Ofula/Smart-Credit-Risk-Scoring-ML/README.md

 ## Conclusion

-We successfully developed a machine learning model to predict loan defaults, outperforming the existing rule-based system.
+We successfully developed a machine learning model that detects potential defaulters while maintaining high overall accuracy, outperforming the existing rule-based system.
 Our final model (Random Forest with SMOTE) achieves:
 - **High recall**, helping identify at-risk clients early.
 - **Strong AUC**, indicating reliable separation between defaulters and non-defaulters.
 - **Interpretable results**, supporting ethical and transparent lending practices.

 ### Recommendations
-- Integrate the model into the micro-lender's credit decision workflow.
+We recommend deploying the **Random Forest model with SMOTE resampling and threshold tuning** into the lender’s credit decision pipeline and workflow.
+This model:

+- Detects over **50% of potential defaulters**, compared to 31% under the original baseline.
+- Maintains a **high overall accuracy of 97%**, ensuring reliable predictions.
+- Provides a balanced trade-off between identifying true defaulters (recall) and minimizing false alarms (precision).

+By implementing this model, the micro-lender can:
+- **Proactively identify high-risk customers** before loan disbursement.
+- **Refine loan approval and limit allocation**, minimizing cash flow shocks from defaults.
+- **Enhance investor confidence** with a transparent, data-driven risk management process.
+- Support **financial inclusion responsibly**, allowing more Kenyans to access credit fairly, while minimizing risk.

+To further improve model performance, we recommend:
+- Integrating additional behavioral and transactional data (e.g., mobile money usage, repayment history).
+- Continuously monitoring the model’s performance for drift or changes in borrower behavior.
 - Regularly retrain the model with new customer data for adaptability.
-- Use feature importance insights to enhance customer support and product design.
+- Exploring explainability tools (e.g.SHAP) to make predictions more transparent for business and regulatory purposes

 ---